 The huge distance between the users, e.g., the distance between USA and China is around 11640 Km, determines minimum communication latency, e.g., 11640/c = 38 msec.
 This latency might also be higher due to causes such as hardware processing.
 This latency might also be variable due to multiple reasons, such as, e.g., congestion or delays introduced by (variable processing time of) hardware components such as sensors or rendering devices.
 Since this value maybe too high and variable for a truly immersive joint metaverse experience, each of the deployed avatars includes one or more predictive models of the person it represents and that allow rendering in the local edge server a synchronized predicted (current) avatar representation of the remote users.
 Similar techniques have been proposed for example in [15].

 Figure 5.x.1-1 shows this exemplary scenario in which a MECS at location 3 (USA) runs the predictive models of remote users (Yong and Lukas) and takes as input the received sensed data from all users (Yong, Lukas, and Bob) as well as the current end-to-end communication parameters (e.g., latency) and generates a synchronized predicted (current) avatar representation of the users to be rendered in local rendering devices of Bob.
+A particular example of such scenario might be about gaming: Yong, Lukas, and Bob are playing baseball in an immersive Metaverse activity , and it is Yong’s turn to hit the ball that is going to be thrown by Lukas.
+If Yong hits the ball, then Bob can continue running since Yong and Bob are playing in the same team.
+In this example, the avatar predictive models of Lukas and Yong (deployed at the MECS close to Bob) will allow creating a combined synchronized prediction at Location 3 of Lukas throwing the ball and Yong reacting to the ball and hitting the ball so that Bob can start running without delays and can enjoy a great immersive metaverse experience.

+This example aims at illustrating how predictive models can improve the user experience in a similar was as in [15].
+Synchronized predictive avatars are however not limited to the gaming industry and can play a relevant role in other applications, e.g., immersive healthcare or teleconferencing use cases.
+This scenario involving synchronized predictive avatars assumes to require synchronization of user experiences to a single clock.

 Figure 5.x.1-1 Example of a joint metaverse experience with synchronized predicted avatar representation